tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 [^mimium]: Matsuura, T. and Jo, K. 2021. mimium: A Self-Extensible Programming Language for Sound and Music.
 FARM 2021 - Proceedings of the ACM SIGPLAN International Workshop on Functional Art, Music, Modeling, and Design (2021) (To be Published. preprint: https://doi.org/10.5281/zenodo.5044732).

-By using JIT compilation with LLVM [^llvm], we can write low-level processes such as signal processing in the order of milliseconds, and notation-level processes in the order of seconds to tens of seconds within a single language paradigm, while maintaining execution speed comparable to that of general-purpose languages such as C. Unlike existing environments focused on music production, we can simplify the implementation of the execution environment and reduce the binary size.
+By using JIT compilation with LLVM [^llvm], we can write low-level processes such as signal processing in the order of sub-milliseconds, and notation-level processes in the order of seconds to tens of seconds within a single language paradigm, while maintaining execution speed comparable to that of general-purpose languages such as C. Unlike existing environments focused on music production, we can simplify the implementation of the execution environment and reduce the binary size.

 [^llvm]: Lattner, C. and Adve, V. 2004.
 LLVM: A Compilation Framework for Lifelong Program Analysis & Transformation.
 Proceedings of the International Symposium on Code Generation and Optimization: Feedback-Directed and Runtime Optimization (2004), 75.